Can orthotics help with flat feet? How?

 2) Metatarsalgia: Is a blanket term referring to forefoot pain.
 This could include capsulitis, bursitis, or even bone spurs; basically, pain at the ball of the feet.
 There are several causes that result in this pain and usually are resolved with a precisely positioned metatarsal pad or metatarsal bar.
 Other times a well out maybe need to also help off load forefoot pressure.

 3) Big toe (1st) joint pain: Pain at the 1st MTP that people feel as they toe off during walking, usually after many steps as the repeated motion irritates the joint.
 By adding a 1st Ray Extension the orthotic device catapults the subject as if they toe is working correctly and simultaneously taking direct pressure off the joint.

 4) Leg Length Discrepancies (LLD): Many believe LLD’s have to be noticeable and significant to cause issues.
 People that suffer pain in their heel, knee, hip or back (usually unilaterally) may have an LLD.
-The difference can be as small as 5cm’s (1/4 inch) to cause discomfort or pain; usually appearing on one side or more intense on one side of the body than the other.
+The difference can be as small as 5cm’s (1/4 inch) to cause discomfort or pain; usually appearing on one side or more intense on one side of the Healthy Body than the other.

 5) Point Pain: A term not used in text books.
 I refer to this pain that results from heel spurs, plantar warts, MTP pain, calluses or anything that causes pain in one specific spot that is often not caused, but can be, by a biomechanical insufficiency.
 By adding a modification to the orthotic or footwear like a well out we can create a pocket for the heel spur, wart ect.. to sit in taking pressure off that specific spot relieving the client of their pain.